 We’ve long been committed to growing food organically.
 But in order to grow anything on our barren land, we knew we’d have to amend our soils.
 No problem, we thought.
 We have horses… and plenty of horse manure… What we quickly discovered is that in this dry climate, it takes a long time to compost horse manure to the point that it’s a safe and gentle soil enhancement.

 A Truckload of Redworms

 The more we studied, the more we determined that worms were the answer.
 Vermicompost is the perfect way to restore life to depleted, unproductive soils.
 We started with a single pick-up truck of “bed run” worms and a pile of horse manure.

-In the last few years we have become dedicated to growing worms for the express purpose of producing vermicompost on a small commercial scale.
+In the last decade we have become dedicated to growing worms for the express purpose of producing vermicompost on a small commercial scale.
 We also sell redworms and composting supplies to other inspired organic growers like you.
 We now tend millions of worms in windrows outdoors in our “worm corral.”

 Good Neighbors, Good Horses